 USING YOUR NEW THERAPY BALLS

-Your new therapy balls (also known as stress balls) provide resistance to strengthen the muscles of your hands, wrists, fingers and forerarms.
+Your new therapy balls (also known as stress balls) provide resistance to strengthen the muscles in your hands, wrists, fingers, and forearms.

-They come in various sizes and resistances, allowing for customisation to individual needs and abilities.
+They come in various sizes and resistance levels, allowing for customisation to suit individual needs and abilities.

-Incorporating therapy balls into hand strengthening exercises can provide additional benefits, including improved grip strength, increased range of motion, and enhanced coordination.
+Incorporating therapy balls into hand strengthening exercises offers additional benefits, including improved grip strength, increased range of motion, and enhanced coordination.

-These balls are portable, making them easy to use anywhere you go.
+These portable balls are easy to use anywhere you go.

 On this page, you will find:

-Exercise videos to follow with your therapy balls to work your muscles.
+Exercise videos to guide you through workouts with your therapy balls.

 HOW TO USE YOUR NEW THERAPY BALLS

-Your new More Life Health therapy balls come with 3 different resistances - soft (green), medium (blue) and heavy (black).
-So you can easily progress as your strength improves.
+Your new More Life Health therapy balls come in three resistances: soft (green), medium (blue), and heavy (black).
+This allows you to progress as your strength improves.

-Start with the green ball, and stay consistent doing your exercises with this.
+Start with the green ball and remain consistent with your exercises using this resistance.

-As you begin getting stronger, the exercise will start will feeling much easier.
+As you get stronger, the exercises will start to feel easier.

-When this happens, and you’re ready for a new challenge, it’s time to progress to the next resistance (the blue ball).
+When this happens, and you’re ready for more of a challenge, it’s time to move on to the next resistance level (the blue ball).

-Again, stay consistent with this, and when able, progress to the black ball.
+Continue with this progression, and when you’re ready, progress to the black ball.

-The exercises may feel a little awkward or difficult to begin with, but with consistent effort, they will become easier, and you will get stronger!
+The exercises may feel a bit awkward or difficult at first, but with consistent effort, they will become easier, and you will build strength!

 Remember to perform the exercises slowly and deliberately, focusing on squeezing with as much strength as you can without causing pain or discomfort.

-Choose a resistance (soft, medium or hard) for the level you are at, and progress the exercises as you get stronger.
+Choose a resistance level (soft, medium, or hard) that suits your current strength, and progress the exercises as you get stronger.

-Make sure to do the exercises on BOTH hands.
+Make sure to perform the exercises on both hands.

 EXERCISE 1: BALL GRIP SQUEEZES (WRIST UP)

-This exercise works the muscles of the fingers, hand and forearms helping to improve grip strength.
+This exercise targets the muscles of the fingers, hand, and forearms, helping to improve grip strength.

-Hold your therapy ball in your hand with your wrist facing up.
-Squeeze the ball as tightly as you can, for 5 seconds then release.
+Hold the therapy ball in your hand with your wrist facing up.
+Squeeze the ball as tightly as you can for 5 seconds, then release.

 Repeat 5 times.